ETC5523-2024/assignment-4-packages-and-shiny-apps-dulith4/wintermovies/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how the package work:

 ``` r
 library(wintermovies)